 - It helps to protect your reputation risk.
 Reputational risk is risk arising from negative public opinion.
 Security breaches resulting in the disclosure of customer information and violations of law and regulation could harm your organization’s reputation.
 It’s much better to notify your customers directly regarding a breach and your plan of action to resolve the issue instead of them finding out through the vendor or a public news source.

 The implications of a data breach aren’t limited to the reputational fallout.
-Nearly all states now have a data breach notification law, and while each state has different requirements, it’s important for both the financial services company and the third party vendor to be aware of each regulation.
+Nearly all states now have a data breach notification law, and while each state has different requirements, it’s important for both the organization and the third-party vendor to be aware of each regulation.

 There’s no way to anticipate all breaches that may impact your vendor.
 The best you can do is take the proper steps to protect your own personal data.